dndworld/dndworld.github.io/charcre-v2/index.md

 </style>

-This channel contains the rules for character creation.
+This category contains the rules for character creation.